uff20xd/True-Chaos/True Chaos/Abilities and Characters/Humans (Order Sets)/T0/Maarx.md

 ___

 # Soul Inversion
-## Velto Oktae: Sign of the phoenix - Post Human
+## True Velto Oktae: Sign of the phoenix - Post Human
 ___
 Chaos reserves become infinite and chaos can be generated anywhere inside the Oktae.
 ___